Catley94/wallpaper_changer/README.md

   - Allows you to run `wallpaper_changer` within terminal

 #### Alternative way:
-- Download the Linux Release .zip provided in Releases
+- Download `wallpaper_changer-release.zip` provided in Releases
-  - _Release install script coming soon_
 - Extract the zip
-- Run the `app_runner` file from terminal
+- Run the `release_install.sh` file from terminal

 ## How to use
 - Type a topic in the search box